-Another goal of this work is to compute the gravitational waveforms emitted by an inspiral compact binary systems on a quasicircular orbit in HMPG in the lowest post-Newtonian approximation.
-Applying the stationary phase approximation, we obtain their Fourier transforms, and derive the correction terms in amplitude and phase of GWs, relative to the corresponding results in GR.
-Also we identified post-Einstein parameres in HMPG and find possible constraints on the background value of the scalar field considering the potential observations of the GWs by the future ground based GW detectors.
-This study represents the initial step in investigating gravitational waveforms within HMPG, aiming to refine constraints on this theory and deepen our fundamental understanding of gravity.
+Another goal of this work is to compute the gravitational waveforms emitted by inspiralling compact binary systems on quasicircular orbits in HMPG within the lowest post-Newtonian approximation.
+By applying the stationary phase approximation, we obtain their Fourier transforms and derive correction terms in the amplitude and phase of the gravitational waves relative to the corresponding results in GR.
+We also identify post-Einsteinian parameters in HMPG and find possible constraints on the background value of the scalar field, considering potential observations of gravitational waves by future ground-based detectors.
+This study represents an initial step in investigating gravitational waveforms within HMPG, aiming to refine constraints on this theory and deepen our fundamental understanding of gravity.

-The article is organized into seven sections.
-The first and last are the introduction and conclusion respectively.
-The section \ref{sec2} provides a description of the HMPG and its scalar-tensor representation.
-In the section \ref{sec3}, the evolution of binary sistem is presented.
-The section \ref{sec4} outlines the calculations of gravitational waveforms in HMPG.
-The section \ref{spa} is devoted to derivation of Fourier transforms of tensor amplitudes using stationary phase approximation.
-In the section \ref{ppe} we obtain post-Einstein parameters in HMPG and find possible constraints of the background value of scalar field.
-The conclusion \ref{concl} summarizes our findings.
+This article is organized into seven sections.
+The first and last are the introduction and conclusion, respectively.
+Section \ref{sec2} provides a description of HMPG and its scalar-tensor representation.
+In Section \ref{sec3}, we present the evolution of a binary system.
+Section \ref{sec4} outlines the calculation of gravitational waveforms in HMPG.
+Section \ref{spa} is devoted to the derivation of the Fourier transforms of the tensor amplitudes using the stationary phase approximation.
+In Section \ref{ppe}, we obtain post-Einsteinian parameters in HMPG and find possible constraints on the background value of the scalar field.
+Finally, Section \ref{concl} summarizes our findings.

 Throughout this paper the Greek indices $(\mu, \nu,...)$ run over $0, 1, 2, 3$ and the signature is $(-,+,+,+)$.
 We use natural units $c=\hbar=1$.